douglascraigschmidt/LiveLessons/Folders/README.md

   the files.

 .
-ParallelStreams - This example shows how to use various Java parallel Streams framework features to count the number of files in a (large) recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.
+ParallelStreams - This example shows how to use various Java sequential and parallel streams framework features to count the number of folders and documents in a (large) recursive folder hierarchy, as well as calculate the cumulative size in bytes of all the documents.

 .
 Reactor -- This example shows the use of Project Reactor to process entries in a recursively-structured directory folder sequentially